 If you own a Pit Boss and haven’t tried a Pit Boss smoked turkey, you’re in for a pleasant surprise!
-This delicious turkey with an easy maple BBQ rub is so juicy, incredibly flavourful with a perfectly browned and crispy skin, and it can be smoked to perfection in less than 3 hours.
-A great twist on a holiday favorite or a nice alternative to chicken in the summer months!
+This delicious turkey with an easy maple BBQ rub is so juicy, incredibly flavorful turkey with a perfectly browned and crispy skin, and it can be smoked to perfection in less than 3 hours.
+Smoked turkey recipes are a great twist on a holiday favorite or a nice alternative to chicken in the summer months!

 The Perfect Pit Boss Smoked Turkey with Maple BBQ Rub

 Hello All!
 Today I’m letting my hubby Justin do a take-over on the blog with this incredible smoked turkey recipe we prepared for a small gathering the other weekend.
 With it being the holiday season we had a turkey in our freezer that just needed to be thawed for a less formal occasion.